Identifying JBW$^*$-algebras through their spheres of positive elements: Introduction

 The study of surjective isometries between the projection lattices $\CP(M)$ and $\CP(N)$ of two von Neumann algebras $M$ and $N$, respectively, has been considered in recent studies.
 A connected component of $\CP(M)$ which contains more than one element is called a \emph{Grassmann space} in $M$.
 Let $\mathscr{P}\subset M$ and $\mathscr{Q} \subset N$ be proper Grassmann spaces in $M$ and $N$.
 A result by M. Mori proves that for every surjective isometry $\Delta : \mathscr{P}\to \mathscr{Q}$ there exist a Jordan $^*$-isomorphism $\Phi :M\to N$ and a central projection $r\in \CP(N)$ which satisfy $\Delta (p) = \Phi (p) r + \Phi (\one-p) (\one-r),$ for all $p\in \mathscr{P}$ (see \cite[Theorem 2.1]{mori2019isometries}).
 The case of $B(H)$ was previously developed in a series of papers by F. Botelho, J. Jamison, and L. Molnár \cite{BJM}, and Gehér and \v{S}emrl \cite{geher2016isometries,geher2018isometries}.
 A full description of order isomorphisms between effect algebras of atomic JBW$^*$-algebras is given in \cite{RoeWortl2020}.

-A third line of study poses the positive spheres of C$^*$-algebras as metric invariant.
+A third line of study poses the positive spheres of C$^*$-algebras as metric invariants.
 The main result in \cite{nagy2018isometries} proves that if $H$ is a finite-dimensional complex Hilbert space, every isometry $\Delta : \RS_{B(H)^+}\to \RS_{B(H)^+}$ is surjective and admits an extension to a surjective complex linear isometry on $B(H)$.
 The first author of this note showed that the same conclusion holds for arbitrary complex Hilbert spaces \cite{Peralta2019unit}.
-The so-called \emph{Tingley’s problem for positive unit spheres} asks whether every surjective isometry between the positive spheres of two C$^*$-algebras, or more generally between two JB$^*$-algebras, extends to a Jordan $^*$-isomorphism between the corresponding algebras \cite{Peralta18}.
+The so-called \emph{Tingley's problem for positive unit spheres} asks whether every surjective isometry between the positive spheres of two C$^*$-algebras, or more generally between two JB$^*$-algebras, extends to a Jordan $^*$-isomorphism between the corresponding algebras \cite{Peralta18}.
 A complete positive solution to this problem in the case of type $I$ finite von Neumann algebras that have bounded dimensions of irreducible representations is established in \cite[Theorem 4.5]{LN}.
 C.-W. Leung, C.-K. Ng, and N.-C. Wong recently gave a positive answer to Tingley's problem for positive spheres in the case of two commutative unital C$^*$-algebras (see \cite[Theorem 15]{leung2021variant}).
-The same authors solved this problem in the case of von Neumann algebras and AW$^*$-algebras \cite{LeungNgWongTAMS}.
+The same authors solved this problem in the case of von Neumann algebras and AW$^*$-algebras \cite{LeungNgWongTAMS}, whereas the case of non-unital commutative C$^*$-algebras was subsequently treated by K. Ezumi, M.-R. Lin, and T. Miura in \cite{EzumiLinMiura2026}.